Get a Library Card

 How much does it cost to obtain a library card?

-- Library cards at the Greater Sudbury Public Library are free to all citizens of the City of Greater Sudbury.
+- Library cards at the Greater Sudbury Public Library are free to all residents of the City of Greater Sudbury and residents within the District of Sudbury.

-- Residents of the District of Greater Sudbury who live outside of the City limits may purchase a library card for the following terms: one month - $5; one year - $20.00.
+- Residents who live outside of the District of Sudbury may purchase a library card for the following terms: one month - $5; one year - $20.00.

 How do I obtain a library card?